neurogeometry/TraceProofreading/README.md

 # TraceProofreading

+**Trace Proofreading** a machine learning based method for detection and correction of topologcal errors of automated neuron traces.

 Copyright 2020 Northeastern University
 </br>
-This project has been supported by the National Institude of Health (NIH)
+This project has been supported by the **National Institude of Health (NIH)**
 </br></br>